CSCfi/kielipankki-nlf-harvester/ansible/README.md

 ## Resetting the dev environment

-If you need to get a fresh state for some testing, you can remove the data from Puhti and Allas by running
+If you need to get a fresh state for some testing, you can remove the data from the HPC environment and Allas by running
 ```
-ansible-playbook reset.yml -i inventories/dev-puhti
+ansible-playbook reset.yml -i inventories/dev-roihu
 ```

 NB: there are some guardrails in place to prevent accidentally deleting production data, but as this is a destructive operation, this should be handled with care.